cinnData/MLearning/Lectures/[ML-09] Clustering.md

 * The center is the average of the units of the cluster.

-* The **distortion**, which is the sum of the squared (Euclidean) distances of the units to the centers of their respective clusters, is minimum.
+* The average squared (Euclidean) distance of a data unit to the center of its cluster, is minimum.
+If you regard the cluster center as a prediction, this works like a MSE loss.

 The $k$-means search is iterative.
 The steps are: